 - Naming of university as Additional Insured on each policy.

 Space and facilities for the event must be reserved through the appropriate university channels.
 Refer to policy H-1, Facilities and Grounds Usage for reservation procedures.
 If it is anticipated that alcoholic beverages will be served, it is recommended that reservation space be confirmed first.

 TABC Certified Alcoholic Beverage Handlers

-The University requires that all sellers/servers of alcoholic beverages be certified as a seller/server by the Texas Alcoholic Beverage Commission (TABC).
-It is the Providers responsibility to insure certification papers are current and available for inspection.
+The university requires that all sellers/servers of alcoholic beverages be certified as sellers/servers by the TABC.
+It is the Provider’s responsibility to insure certification papers are current and available for inspection.

 - Policy C-19, Drug and Alcohol Abuse Prevention

 Origination: Campus Safety and Risk Office, Business Services Department